morgil/publinx/README.md

     "directory/secret/still-available.file": {}
 }
 ```

+To publish the contents of the root folder, use a dot as the key: `".": {}`.
+If you set the `recursive` rule, I highly recommend adding an exclusion for the configuration file, as publinx does not do this automatically.

 ## Password protection
 The most simple way to protect a file with a password is to require a GET parameter.
 This can be achieved by adding a parameter `password` to the file's entry.